paai-lab/Pattern-based-Anomaly-Reconstruction/README.md

 # Anomaly Reconstruction

-This repository shows developed algorithm of Pattern-based Anomaly Reconstruction The framework is coded using statistical package R as seen in folder "util" and it calculates anomaly matrix for each case and reconstructs the anomalies with predicting anomaly pattern.
+This repository shows developed algorithm of Pattern-based Anomaly Reconstruction (PBAR).
+The framework is coded using statistical package R as seen in folder "util" and it calculates anomaly matrix for each case and reconstructs the anomalies with predicting anomaly pattern.